cpuncekar/MAT-Holdings-Inc-Website-Landing-Page-Redesign/README.md

 - The hero section felt heavy and outdated, with too much dark imagery.
 - Navigation could be simplified and made more modern.
 - Key stats (employees, factories, revenue) deserved more visual emphasis.
 - Content blocks needed more whitespace and a cleaner grid layout.
+- Add in an FAQ section to help visitors/clients/customers answer quick questions they may have.

 **My approach:**
 1. Sketched out a quick wireframe of an updated homepage flow: